ariyachlt/Intro_IM/April13/README.md

 </p>

 ## Description
 This week's production assignment was to make a simple game that involves some kind of communication between Arduino and Processing.
-I
+I wanted to build something that takes inputs from arduino to control what happens on the processing display window.
+I decided to create a simple game that takes inputs from switches and a photoresistor to control the position of a circle on the processing screen.
+The goal of the the game is also simple: using the photoresistor and switches, move the red circle into the white circle as many times as possible in one minute.

 ## Instructions
 1. Calibrate the photoresistor when the game starts (credits to Chinonyerem) by placing your fingers on and off the photoresistor.
 The user has up to 5 seconds to do so.
 If calibration failed, a defualt mapping range is set.